 17. Replenishing basic necessities at a lower cost country

-» Pro Tip: You can wait until you arrive at your final European destination before departing to your your VAT refund.
+Pro Tip: You can wait until you are at your final European destination to process your VAT refund.

 18. Fly into cheaper/smaller airports